 Peter L. Wildy

 Peter Wildy (1920–1987) was educated at Eastbourne College and then went on to study medicine at Cambridge University and St Thomas's Hospital Medical School in London.
 He qualified MRCS LRCP (1944) and MB BChir (1948).
-From 1945 to 1947, Peter served in the Royal Army Medical Corps in India, Egypt, and West Africa, before returning to a fellowship at St Thomas's Hospital Medical School.
-Appointed to a Lectureship there in Bacteriology in 1952, he soon became interested in the rapidly growing field of virology and went to study with Sir MacFarlane Burnet at the Walter and Eliza Hall Institute in Melbourne.
+Appointed to a Lectureship in Bacteriology there in 1952, he soon became interested in the rapidly growing field of virology and went to study with Sir Macfarlane Burnet at the Walter and Eliza Hall Institute in Melbourne, Australia.
 It was there that he started work on herpes, which was to be his major research interest for the remainder of his career.
 He continued this work on returning to St Thomas's and was appointed Senior Lecturer in Bacteriology in 1957.
-Next he went to Cambridge and then to Glasgow, where, with Michael Stoker as Director, he created the Medical Research Council's new Experimental Virus Research Unit.
+Next he went to the University of Cambridge and then to the University of Glasgow, where, with Michael Stoker as Director, he created the Medical Research Council's new Experimental Virus Research Unit.
 Peter was assistant director of the unit from 1959 to 1963.

 John R. Postgate

 John Postgate (1922–2014) was Professor of Microbiology at the University of Sussex and Director of the Unit of Nitrogen Fixation from 1980 to 1987.
-Born on 24 June 1922, he attended Woodstock School (Golders Green, London) and Kingsbury County School (Middlesex), among others; then took First Class Honours in Chemistry from Balliol College, Oxford, followed by a DPhil for research in Chemical Microbiology.
-He later received a DSc from Oxford.
-In 1948, John married Mary Stewart, a graduate in English of St Hilda’s College and later a Justice of the Peace, who died in 2008.
+Born on 24 June 1922, he attended Woodstock School (Golders Green, London) and Kingsbury County School (Middlesex), among others, then achieved First Class Honours in Chemistry from Balliol College, University of Oxford, followed by a DPhil for research in Chemical Microbiology.
+He later received a DSc from the University of Oxford.

 Derek C. Burke

-Derek Burke was born in 1930.
-He trained as a chemist at the University of Birmingham from 1947 to 1953, and subsequently did postdoctoral work at Yale University (1953-1955), isolating novel nucleosides from a Caribbean sponge with arabinose as the pentose sugar.
-After marriage to Mary Elizabeth Dukeshire on Long Island, USA, in May 1955, he returned to the UK and, rather than being called up for military service, he was fortunate to get a job at the National Institute for Medical Research from 1955 to 1960 working on influenza virus and interferon.
-He then went to Aberdeen University as a Lecturer, later Senior Lecturer, in Biochemistry.
-In 1969, he was appointed by the University of Warwick as the founding Professor of their new Department of Biological Sciences where he continued research on the molecular biology of viruses and on interferon.
-He led a group which isolated clones of human interferon genes and also made the first monoclonal antibody against human interferon, both in collaboration with British companies, and he was a member for many years of the working parties responsible for clinical trials of interferon in the UK.
+Derek Burke (1930–2019) was born in 1930.
+He trained as a chemist at the University of Birmingham from 1947 to 1953, and subsequently did postdoctoral work at Yale University isolating novel nucleosides from a Caribbean sponge with arabinose as the pentose sugar.
+He returned to the UK and got a job at the National Institute for Medical Research from 1955 to 1960 working on influenza virus and interferon.
+He then worked at Aberdeen University as a lecturer, later senior lecturer, in Biochemistry.
+In 1969, he was appointed by the University of Warwick as the founding Professor of their new Department of Biological Sciences, where he continued research on the molecular biology of viruses and on interferon.
+He led a group which isolated clones of human interferon genes and also made the first monoclonal antibody against human interferon, both in collaboration with British companies.
+He was a member, for many years, of the working parties responsible for clinical trials of interferon in the UK.